anewholm/generalserver/README.md

 GS runs all its configured tests by default at startup unless instructed not to.

 # Configuration, directories and setup
-In
-	`generalserver/` this base directory from github.com This, by default, loads the XML tree from
-	`./config`
-Which contains the overall setup: http services, databases, etc. that run on port http://localhost:8080
+The `generalserver/` base directory, by default, loads the XML tree from [./config](config) which contains the overall setup: http services, databases, etc. that run on address http://localhost:8080.

 # Running
-Block on the main thread (interactive) for `gdb` to catch exceptions
+Block on the main thread (interactive) for [gdb](https://en.wikipedia.org/wiki/GNU_Debugger) to catch exceptions
 ```
 ./bin/generalserver
 ```